 - Heated bed: required, recommended temperature 90-115°C

 HIPS is a dissolvable material mostly used as a support material when printing with ABS.
-The main advantage of using HIPS with your ABS 3D printer filament is that after printing, simply leave your model in Limonene, and the supports will dissolve and leave you with an untarnished model with no evidence of supports or imperfections.
+The main advantage of using HIPS with your ABS 3D printer filament is that after printing, simply leave your model in Limonene to dissolve the HIPS supports.